Mikko-Huuskonen-Pro/VSL/README.md

-# ZSL — ZigFi Subsystem for Linux
+# VSL — Väinö Subsystem for Linux

 ## Linux as a plugin.
 Not Linux as the operating system.

-ZSL is the Linux compatibility environment for ZigFi: https://github.com/Mikko-Huuskonen-Pro/ZigFi
+VSL is the Linux compatibility environment for Väinö: (https://github.com/Mikko-Huuskonen-Pro/V-in-/blob/main/README.md)

 ZSL is inspired by the idea behind WSL2: provide a complete Linux environment that integrates with another operating system and makes the Linux command-line ecosystem available to users.